sap-tutorials/Tutorials/tutorials/iot-express-4-create-thing-model/iot-express-4-create-thing-model.md

 ![Location and Serial Number](masterdata.png)

 If you are ingesting data you should see this data showing up in the thing in the thing modeler under `measured values`.
-If not please check first in iot service and then also in the data ingestion error log app in the fiori launchpad.
+If not please check first in IoT service and then also in the data ingestion error log app in the SAP Fiori launchpad.

 You are now ready to build interactive or batch applications on top of your greenhouse things.